 In the 2023 International Jazz Day Global Jazz All-Star concert, hosted by Herbie Hancock and UNESCO, Makram and his band were featured in a performance as representatives of Jazz in Beirut.

-Makram spends a lot of his time in recording studios, performing live in Beirut, and abroad, and is a faculty member of "Metro Academy", an independent music and theater performance school established in 2022.
+Makram spends a lot of his time in recording studios, performing around Lebanon, and abroad, and is a faculty member of "Metro Academy", an independent music and theater performance school established in 2022.
 He also runs his personal music blog "Makram's blog" where he writes about music, and its role in community.